kbairak/outbox/README.md

 ## TODOs

-- Console scripts for message relay and worker
 - Don't retry immediately, implement a backoff strategy
 - uv cache for github actions
 - Use msgpack (optionally) to reduce size